An immersive journey to reflect on urban biodiversity

 From July 20 to 23, the borough of Verdun, in Montreal, will host this immersive multimedia performance that will guide participants along the banks of the St. Lawrence to encounter the biodiversity of this urban environment.

-Lasting about 90 minutes, the experience is a walking tour punctuated by games offered in virtual reality and stories shared by humans.
+Lasting regarding 90 minutes, the experience is a walking tour punctuated by games offered in virtual reality and stories shared by humans.
 It will make it possible to discover areas of the shoreline where nature has regained its rights, while the borough of Verdun, at the request of committed citizens, has stopped mowing the lawn there.

 “These restored places are seen by some people as being neglected, as if the City is not doing its job.
 But they are in fact important places for the protection of pollinating species and plants.
 A mowed lawn is a real food desert for a bee or a monarch,” explains Natalie Doonan, artist behind VerdunRéalité and professor in the Department of Communication at the Université de Montréal.